A

 Behavioral Consistency

-One of five BM Score dimensions.
+One of five BTS dimensions.
 Measures how predictably an AI agent produces outputs across similar inputs - capturing reliability over time.

 Full definition →